 Building codes can require new construction to perform at more energy efficient and environmentally sensitive levels, ranging from construction design and elements to how buildings are used and occupied.

-The International Green Construction Code® (IgCC®), published by the International Code Council® (ICC®), is providing jurisdictions with a solution for making the transition to green construction for traditional and high-performance buildings.
-The IgCC® addresses a wide variety of topics from conservation of materials, water, and energy, to land use and environmental quality.
-It is also consistent, coordinated, and integrated with the other International Codes already being enforced in 20,000 U.S. jurisdictions across all 50 states.
-The IgCC® and related International Codes ensure communities are both safe and sustainable.
+The International Green Construction Code (IgCC) is developed by the International Code Council, ASHRAE, the U.S. Green Building Council (USGBC) and the Illuminating Engineering Society.
+The IgCC provides a whole systems approach to the design, construction and operation of buildings and includes cost-effective measures that result in lower operating costs, better indoor environments. lower impact on natural resources, and improved neighborhood connections and walkability.
+A publicprivate collaboration, the green code correlates with the International Energy Conservation Code, ASHRAE Standard 90.1 and many other referenced standards.
+It helps governments streamline code development and adoption; saves them the time and money needed to develop their own codes; and creates uniformity among adopting jurisdictions.
+It is also consistent, coordinated and integrated with the other International Codes (I-Codes) already being used in all 50 states and many other countries.
+The I-Codes ensure communities are both safe and sustainable.
 More information about this is at www.iccsafe.org/igcc.